New readers: Please see our freebie starter guide.

 Finally, if you're still looking for additional summer reading resources, then I would start with this collection of summer reading information from the NEA.

-Barnes & Noble – For kids in grades 1-6, get a free book after reading 8 books and filling out a Reading Journal.
-Then bring the completed journal to a Barnes & Noble store between July 1 and August 31 to get your free book from the provided list on the journal.
+Barnes & Noble – For kids in grades 1-6, get a free book after reading 8 books by filling out a Reading Journal.
+Then bring the completed journal to a Barnes & Noble store between July 1 and August 31, 2026 to get your free book from the provided list on the journal.

-Chuck E. Cheese – They have a ton of methods for kids to earn freebies, from good grades to sports achievements to reading in Spanish or English!
-This reading rewards calendar doesn't expire until 12/31/25 and gets 10 free Play Points with any food purchase.
+Chuck E. Cheese – They have a ton of methods for kids to earn freebies (located here), from good grades to sports achievements to reading in Spanish or English!
+This reading rewards calendar doesn't expire until December 31, 2026 and gets 10 free Play Points with any food purchase.

 Department of Defense – The DOD offers a summer reading program for military families & children stationed worldwide.
-This year the theme is Level Up at Your Library.
+This year the theme is Plant a Seed, Read.
 In partnership with iREAD Summer Reading, library programs will include activities, graphics, crafts, reading lists, incentives, and much more for children, teens, and adults.

 For more information, please contact your installation library (here's a full list with direct links!) or email them.